CyberAgentGameEntertainment/InstantReplay/README.md

 ### Setting the Video Source

-By default, it uses `RenderPipelineManager.endContextRendering` and `ScreenCapture.CaptureScreenshotIntoRenderTexture` provided for SRP to capture the screen, but you can also use any RenderTexture as the source.
+By default, it supports BiRP and SRP (using  `RenderPipelineManager.endContextRendering` and `ScreenCapture.CaptureScreenshotIntoRenderTexture`).
+You can also use any RenderTexture as the source.

 Create a class that inherits `InstantReplay.IFrameProvider` and pass it as `frameProvider` to the `InstantReplaySession` constructor.
 You can also specify whether `InstantReplaySession` automatically discards `frameProvider` by `disposeFrameProvider`.